Dr. Maureen Altman, Owner:

 Dr. Erin Snyder

 Dr. Snyder was raised in Wasilla, Alaska.
 After attending Simpson College in Indianola, Iowa, she graduated with her DVM from Iowa State University in 1996.
 She joined North Memorial Animal Hospital in July of 1999.
 Dr. Snyder enjoys reading, gardening, boating and watching the Steelers.
-Dr. Snyder and her husband are blessed with two children and they share their home with several cats.
+Dr. Snyder is blessed with two children and she shares her home with a cat, Chipotle ( Chip!).